vinc/vinc.cc/source/projects/forecaster.html.md

     $ git clone git://github.com/vinc/forecaster.git
     $ cd forecaster
     $ gem build forecaster.gemspec
-    $ gem install forecaster-0.1.0.gem
+    $ gem install forecaster-1.0.0.gem

 In both cases you need to make sure that you have `wgrib2` present in your system.

-To install the later:
+To install the `wgrib2` from source:

     $ wget http://www.ftp.cpc.ncep.noaa.gov/wd51we/wgrib2/wgrib2.tgz
     $ tar -xzvf wgrib2.tgz